UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/overview/wos.rst

 Brief Overview
 ****************

-Web of Science (WOS) is an open-source service maintained by the Clarivate [#wos1]_ .
+Web of Science (WOS) is a service maintained by the Clarivate [#wos1]_ .
 The WOS APIs allow programmatic access to WOS data.

 The WOS Starter API allows access to some of the data in the WOS database.
 See the WOS Starter documentation [#wos2]_ for more information on accessing the API.